mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 That leaves us to define KS1 and KS2.
 KS1 and 2 define the how the application will be setup.
-This can get complex, but if you take it step by step it should be come clearer.
+This can get complex, but if you take it step by step it should become clearer.

-Ket Set 1 contains how the application is depentent on the AMK (Application Master Key) It is 8 bits long.
-Where bit 0 is the least signifent bit.
+Ket Set 1 contains how the application is dependent on the AMK (Application Master Key) It is 8 bits long.
+Where bit 0 is the least significant bit.

        0:   Allow change master key
        1:   Free Directory list access without master key